Tprafke/tprafke/README.md

 ### Hi there, I'm Toby - aka Tprafke 👋

-## I'm a current Web Developer and front-end specialist
+## I'm a Web Developer and front-end specialist

 ### Connect with me on LinkedIn: